 - The controversial section 84(2) of the new Electoral Act seems to be pitching the judiciary against the legislature

-- The ruling by an order by the Federal High Court had asked AGF Malami to delete the section in the Electoral Act
+- This is coming on the heels of an order by the Federal High Court to Malami to delete the section

-Legit.ng had earlier ported that the Attorney-General of the Federation (AGF), Abubakar Malami has been asked to desist from deleting section 84 (12) of the Electoral Act, 2022.
+Attorney-General of the Federation (AGF) Abubakar Malami has been asked to desist from deleting section 84 (12) of the Electoral Act, 2022.

-The call was made to Malami on Wednesday, March 23, by lawmakers in the House of Representatives.
+The call was made to Malami on Wednesday, March 23, by lawmakers in the House of Representatives, The Cable reports.

-At the plenary session, lawmakers debated and condemned the decision of the Federal High Court which ordered Malami to delete the controversial section of the new act.
+At the plenary session on Wednesday, lawmakers debated and condemned the decision of the Federal High Court which ordered Malami to delete the controversial section of the new act, The Nation added.